syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 ---
 layout: post
 title: Predefined dialog in Blazor Dialog Component | Syncfusion
-description: Checkout and learn here all about Predefined dialog in Syncfusion Blazor Dialog component and much more.
+description: Check out and learn all about Predefined dialog in Syncfusion Blazor Dialog component and much more here.
 platform: Blazor
 control: Dialog
 documentation: ug
 ---

-# Predefined Dialogs in Blazor Dialog component
+# Predefined dialogs in the Blazor Dialog component

-The dialog component is used to render the `Alert`, `Confirm` and `Prompt` dialogs with the minimal code.
-The alert, confirm and prompt dialogs are shown using [DialogServices](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html).
+The dialog component is used to render the `Alert`, `Confirm`, and `Prompt` dialogs with minimal code.
+The alert, confirm, and prompt dialogs are shown using [DialogServices](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html).

 ## Configuration